VakhoKontridze/VCore/Documentations/UIKit VIPER Architecture.md

 `Navigable` `protocol` is used by a `Router` to perform navigation and presentation of scenes.
 A keyword here is "scenes", as presentation of non-scene views—such as alerts, popups, or animatable views—should be handled between `View` and `Presenter`.

-By default, `Navigable` `protocol` conforms to `StandardNavigable`—a helper `protocol` used by all scenes, that's defined within the `VCore` library. `StandardNavigable` has a default implementation for `UIViewController`, and thus, no additional implementation is required.
+By default, `Navigable` `protocol` conforms to `StandardNavigable`—a helper `protocol` used by all scenes, that's defined within the `VCore` library.

 ## Presenter (Presentable)

 #### Definition

-`Presenter` is a central object in the scene that controls the business logic and connects everything together.
+`Presenter` is a central object of the scene that controls the business logic and connects everything together.

 ```swift
 // MARK: - Home Presenter